diegaso-xhc/Robotic_hand_control_ih2_azurra/README.md

 ## Overview of the repostitory
 <div align="justify">
 Human hands are the sought-after end effector, because of their high performance and remarkable flexibility.
 Emulating and embedding human hand capabilities into robotic grasping is crucial to further advance the object manipulation field.
 State-of-the-art robot hands allow the exertion of grasps which can be leveraged to accomplish complex tasks (e.g. in hand manipulation scenarios).
 Among these state-of-the-art robotic hands is the <a href="https://www.prensilia.com/ih2-azzurra-hand/">ih2 azzurra hand</a> developed by <a href="https://www.prensilia.com/">Prensilia</a>.
 This hand offers 5 degrees of actuation with 11 degrees of freedom.
 Additionally, the hand allows position, current, velocity, and force control on its fringers.
 Since interacting with this robotic hand is not intuitive at first, this repository provides some ready to use functionalities that can be used to build more complex actions.

-Humans use their hands to perform a broad set of tasks, some of which require highly dexterous manipulation capabilities.
-Simulating or reproducing such capabilities is an untractable problem with current technologies.
-It is crucial, therefore, to develop tools that aim at advancing technological resources for analyzing human manipulation interactions.
-In this repository, the authors have created an algorithm pipeline, which endows the research community with tools to investigate and analyze personalized human hand-object manipulations at a contact level.
-Insights resulting of such tools might have contributions in fields ranging from robotics manipulation, to medical rehabilitation, among others.
 <br />
 <br />
 See paper X for reference (currently being reviewed)